-Open access is also about research data, known as open data.
+Open Science contains open access to academic publications, research data, learning tools, software, et cetera.
+In the case of research data, we speak about open data.
 Open data offers many benefits to scholarship.
 It increases the visibility of research results, it is citable thanks to digital object identifiers (DOIs) and it encourages the reuse of your data for new research questions and for verification purposes.

 NARCIS is the gateway that provides access to tens of thousands of scientific datasets from researchers at Dutch universities and research institutes.